redwoodjs/redwood/docs/docs/deploy/baremetal.md

 If the `--first-run` flag is specified step 6. above will be skipped and the following commands will run instead:
   - `yarn pm2 start [service]` - starts the serving process(es)
   - `yarn pm2 save` - saves the running services to the deploy users config file for future startup.
-See `First Deploy - Starting on Reboot` for further information
+See [Starting on Reboot](#starting-on-reboot) for further information

 > We're working on making the commands in this stack more customizable, for example `clone`ing your code instead of doing a `git pull` to avoid issues like not being able to pull because your `yarn.lock` file has changes that would be overwritten.